 Precious sat alone in the corner.
-Her clothes were dirty and her feet were swollen and covered with wounds that nobody would dare touch.
+Her clothes were dirty, and her feet were covered with wounds that nobody would dare touch.

-Precious rarely cried or laughed, so the day the woman knelt in front of her, nobody knows exactly what the 18-month-old thought.
+One day, a woman knelt in front of her.
+Nobody knows exactly what the 18-month-old thought in that moment.
 Was she surprised when gentle hands put clean clothes on her and carried her outside?

 Did she know that she was being rescued?

 Likely infected with HIV at birth, Precious was passed from her dying mother to a neglectful aunt.
 When an uncle, Conrad, heard about the conditions Precious lived in, he wanted to adopt her.
 But he worried about the strain it would put on his wife, Asha, who was pregnant with the couple’s second child.

 Compassion children and family members were tested for HIV in one year.